-Gene action and Combining Ability studies in line x tester population of sunflower (Helianthus annuus L.)
+Gene action and combining ability studies using line x tester analysis in sunflower (Helianthus annuus L.)

 Abstract

 The present investigation was undertaken with the objectives to study the combining ability and gene action in parents and hybrids of sunflower for seed yield and components traits.
 Six female lines were crossed with four male lines by Line x Tester method, so as to obtain 24 F1s.
 Data were recorded on ten characters.
-Among the female parents CMS-108A, CMS-250A and CMS-207A were good general combiner for seed yield and other contributing traits.
-Among the male parents, IB-22, EC-178178, EC-601957 were identified as best general combiner for seed yield and other yield contributing traits.
-The crosses showing high desirable SCA effect have involved either one of the parents of high GCA effect and in turn had high per se performance.
-The SCA effect of hybrids viz., CMS-207A x IB-22 and CMS-108A x GP-6-116 were highly significant for seed yield/plant (g) and other component traits in desirable direction indicating the high performance of these crosses is due to non-allelic gene action.
-There is predominance of non- additive gene action for all the studied characters except Days to 50% flowering, plant height (cm) and hull content (%).
+Among the female parents CMS-108A, CMS-250A and CMS-207A were good general combiners for seed yield and other contributing traits.
+Among the male parents, IB-22, EC-178178, EC-601957 were identified as best general combiners for seed yield and other yield contributing traits.
+The crosses showing high desirable SCA effect have involved one of the parents of high GCA effect and in turn had high per se performance.
+The SCA effect of hybrids viz., CMS-207A x IB-22 and CMS-108A x GP-6-116 were highly significant for seed yield/plant (g) and other component traits in desirable direction indicating that the high performance of these crosses is due to non-allelic gene action.
+There is predominance of non- additive gene action for all the studied characters except days to 50% flowering, plant height (cm) and hull content (%).

 Keywords: Sunflower, Combining Ability, Gene Action, GCA, SCA, Line, Tester.